 Maturity: The date upon which the principal or stated value of an investment becomes due and payable.
+An investment's term or remaining maturity is measured from the settlement date to final maturity.

 Money Market: The market in which short-term instruments (bills, commercial paper, bankers' acceptances, etc.) are issued and traded.